Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Skip/limit pagination

-Skip/limit pagination is a straightforward method where you specify how many items to skip and how many to fetch.
-It is best suited for traditional page navigation, smaller datasets, and admin interfaces.
+Skip/limit pagination is a straightforward method in which you specify how many items to skip and how many to fetch.
+It is best suited for traditional page navigation, smaller datasets, and administrative interfaces.
 See Skip/limit pagination for detailed information.

 The following is an example query for skip/limit pagination: